Giovani-Merlin/wbdsm/README.md

 Memory used for the EN dataset: 26GB.

 \* 200k max rank, 1M candidates, 2 candidate_surface_appearance, 10 candidate_text_surfaces - generated +- 1.1M entries.

-For 5 candidate surface, 1M, 100k, 10 candidates surfaces -> 1M FR and 1h05

-EN wikipedia: 19GB Pages,n Links +23 GB (7.5 GB from _id, to optimize) + celery workers.
-Be sure to have at least 40GB Ram more swap.

-72kk 22:17 94.6 at 23:49 => 1h32 for 22.6M (double of the expected time)

-# Improve test set

-Test set and validation sets, needs to have more candidates / maybe bm25 before creating it